siadat/netmatch/README.md

 The requests might have a payload value, which is shared with all requests in the responses they eventually receive upon syncing.
 Matching of requests can be limited using labels and selectors.

+## What is it used for?

+It may be used for matching online players in a multiplayer game server.
+Or when 2 processes work on a shared resource (eg file) and one needs to wait for the other to prepare it.
+Or in cases where data arrives in small parts, and a function needs to work on the whole item, as opposed to a part of it.

 ## Quick start: sync 2 processes